Topology and Geometry Seminar

 November 14: Principal bundles and vector bundles

-November 21: Characteristic classes: Whitney classes, axiomatic approach
+November 21: Stiefel-Whitney classes, an axiomatic approach

 Speaker: Martin Frankland